ITensor/website/docs/tutorial.md

 `A(j(1),i(2)) = 0.5`

+We can set all remaining components of `A` and `B` likewise.

-Now the multiplication is simply
+Now the matrix multiplication discussed earlier becomes

 `C = A * B`

-which gives the same result as
+We can get the same result by computing

 `C = B * A`

-The index `j` is automatically contracted over, so the result `C` has indices `i` and `k`, with no ordering associated with them.
+In either case index `j` is automatically contracted over, so the result `C` will have indices `i` and `k`, with no ordering associated to them.
 We see that multiplication with ITensors commutes!

 Next section, [[a simple measurement|tutorial/simple_measurement]].